alexyao2015/BitBetter/README.md

 ## Shouldn't you have reached out to Bitwarden to ask them for alternative licensing structures?

 In the past we have done so but they were not focused on the type of customer that would want a one-time license and would be happy to sacrifice customer service.
 We believe the features that are currently behind this subscription paywall to be critical ones and believe they should be available to users who can't afford an enterprise payment structure.
-We'd even be happy to see a move towards a Gitlab-like model where premium features are rolled out *first* to the enterprise subscribers before being added to the fully free version.
+We'd even be happy to see a move towards a Gitlab-like model where premium features are rolled out _first_ to the enterprise subscribers before being added to the fully free version.

 # Footnotes

-<a name="#f1"><sup>1</sup></a> If you wish to change this you'll need to change the value that `src/licenseGen/Program.cs` uses for its `GenerateUserLicense` and `GenerateOrgLicense` calls.
+<a name="#f1"><sup>1</sup></a> If you wish to change this you'll need to change the value that `src/license_gen/Program.cs` uses for its `GenerateUserLicense` and `GenerateOrgLicense` calls.
 Remember, this is really unnecessary as this certificate does not represent any type of security-related certificate.

 <a name="#f2"><sup>2</sup></a>This tool builds on top of the `bitbetter/api` container image so make sure you've built that above using the root `./build.sh` script.